valeriobasile/twittercrawler/README.md

     crawl.py -t keyword keyword1 [keyword2 ...]

+To get a stream with a small sample of all tweets on Twitter run as:

+    crawl.py -t sample

 By default, the output is written on the standard output in the JSON format returned by the Twitter API.
 If the **-f tsv** option is provided, the output is written on the standard output in